mfogel/natural-earth-admin-mvt/README.md

 ### `make serve`

-Start up a webserver in a docker container to allow you to visually inspect your local `ne-admin.mbtiles`.
-While running the webserver container in a terminal window, load http://localhost:8080/ in a browser.
+Start up a webserver ([tileserver-gl-light](https://www.npmjs.com/package/tileserver-gl-light)) to allow you to visually inspect your local `ne-admin.mbtiles`.
+While running the webserver in a terminal window, load http://localhost:8080/ in a browser.
 To quit the webserver, use `ctrl-c`.

-For this to work, you will need to have previously installed [docker](https://www.docker.com/) and the [klokantech/tileserver-gl-light](https://hub.docker.com/r/klokantech/tileserver-gl-light/) image.

 ### `make clean`